carbon-language/carbon-lang/flang/documentation/Extensions.md

 * Mixing INTEGER types as operands to bit intrinsics (e.g., IAND); only two compilers support it, and they disagree on sign extension.
 * Module & program names that conflict with an object inside the unit (PGI only).
+* When the same name is brought into scope via USE association from multiple modules, the name must refer to a generic interface; PGI allows a name to be a procedure from one module and a generic interface from another.

 Preprocessing behavior
 ======================